-Lead Teacher Melanie creates fun age appropriate packs for each student that is over the age of 2 years old.
-For a example of a pack check link at bottom.
+We create fun age appropriate packs for each student that is about 2 years of age or older.

-During the Summer, July to August we spend a lot of time outside with water tables, sprinklers, bubbles, and bouncy house.
+During the Summer, July to August we spend a lot of time outside with water tables, sprinklers, bubbles, teeter totters, cars and scooters.
 We also do summer theme crafts.

 All children do group fine motor work together while Preschool age student's work on their preschool packets.
 Most of the curriculum is created off of the groups interest to best engage them in learning.